Energy Efficiency, Commercial, Industrial, Sourcing Renewables - February 26, 2018

 Storch acknowledging an increasingly complex energy marketplace with rapidly evolving technology choices, changing regulation, volatile prices, complex tariff structure, payback hurdles, unreliable supply, and fragmented suppliers.
 He also identified energy as a service as a that is evolving, and that companies are trying to focus on a holistic approach.

-- Innovation Summit agenda, sponsors announced
+- Innovation Summit adds speakers, announces sponsors

 Share this valuable information with your colleagues using the buttons below:« Back to News